-In general, local governments and the state don't collect enough information from businesses that have PILOT agreements to determine whether the incentives these businesses received have resulted in economic benefits to their communities.
+The assumption made by IDBs concerning tax abatements is that the business would not have chosen to locate in their jurisdiction but for the agreement.
+If this is true, such an agreement could mean economic benefits for the community, but it is often difficult to prove.
+Whether or not there are economic benefits depends on a number of factors, including the assessed value of the affected property before it was acquired by the IDB, as well as any economic impacts (employment, income, business and household spending), fiscal impacts (new government revenues and new expenditures), and project impacts (direct, indirect and induced).
+To better ensure that local governments achieve an economic benefit from the exchange, some IDBs require proof that benefits outweigh costs before they will approve a PILOT, but unfortunately, local governments and the state don't generally collect enough information from businesses that have PILOT agreements to determine whether the incentives these businesses received have resulted in economic benefits to their communities.
 While collecting this information would be helpful, the state could also address some of the issues raised when an IDB representing one local government abates the taxes of another-as happened in Sevier County-both by encouraging greater cooperation among local governments in the process for negotiating PILOT agreements and by increasing transparency in this process without compromising the confidentiality necessary for conducting negotiations with private businesses.